marcellodebernardi/adversarial-csprng/docs/meeting_notes.md

     PRNGs, binary sequences are the standard.
 2.  **Simultaneous gradient descent for both networks**: Ian Goodfellow considers this the best approach.
+3. Multiple training steps for discriminator for each one training step of generator -> because generator learns better with optimal discriminator

 ## 3 - RESEARCH DETAILS